Transverse K\"ahler holonomy in Sasaki Geometry and ${\oldmathcal S}$-Stability: The Transverse K ahler Flow and Sasakian Structures

 Applying the basic Hodge decomposition \eqref{Hodgedecomp} to the basic Euler class gives

 and as we shall see below $d\eta^{2,0}$ (equivalently $d\eta^{0,2}$) is an obstruction for the transverse K\"ahler flow to be Sasakian.
 We have

-\begin{proposition} Let $(\xi,\eta,\Phi,g)$ be a transverse K\"ahler flow on a compact manifold $M$ of dimension $2n+1$.
+\begin{proposition} Let $(\xi,\eta,\Phi,g)$ be an isometric transverse K\"ahler flow on a compact manifold $M$ of dimension $2n+1$.
 Then there exists a $k$-dimensional Abelian Lie algebra $\ga(M,\calf)$ of Killing vector fields with $1\leq k\leq n+1$ that is independent of the transverse K\"ahler metric and commutes with all transverse vector fields.
 Moreover, $\xi\in \ga(M,\calf)$. \end{proposition}

 \begin{proof} This follows from a result of Molino (see Theorem 5.2 in \cite{Mol88}) that says that on any compact manifold with a Riemannian foliation there exists a locally constant sheaf of germs $C(M,\calf)$ of locally transverse commuting Killing fields such that \begin{enumerate} \item all global transverse vector fields commute with $C(M,\calf)$, \item $C(M,\calf)$ is independent of the transverse metric $g^T$. \end{enumerate} $C(M,\calf)$ is called the {\it commuting sheaf} in \cite{Mol88} and the {\it faisceau transverse central} in \cite{Mol79,Mol82}, and it is an invariant of the foliation $\calf$.
 We apply this to the case that $M$ has a transverse K\"ahler flow $(\calf,\bar{J},\gro^T)$.
 In this case $\calf$ is homologically oriented, so by \cite{MoSe85} the sheaf $C(M,\calf)$ has a global trivialization.
 This gives an Abelian Lie algebra $\ga^T(M,\calf)$ of global transverse vector fields associated to $\calf$ that is independent of the transverse metric and commutes with all transverse vector fields.
 Thus, there is a nowhere vanishing smooth vector field $\xi$ tangent to $\calf$ that commutes with all transverse vector fields.
 This implies that $\ga^T(M,\calf)$ extends to a $k$-dimensional Abelian Lie algebra